-We have for you the best chocolate cake recipe that is tried and tested.
+We have for you the best chocolate cake recipe.
 It is fudgy, super moist, and easy to prepare from start to finish.
 This cake could be the answer to the question – ‘what is the best recipe for an eggless chocolate cake?’

 √ perfectly sweet

 √ super-duper moist

 √ extremely simple to prepare

 How can you not love a cake with all these marvelous qualities?

 Seems like I almost tried a zillion chocolate cake recipes from the internet, recipe books, baking guides, etc. But none of those cake recipes satisfied my criteria of a flawless eggless cake.

 Hence, this easy eggless chocolate cake recipe is totally worth bookmarking for all the happy occasions in your life.

 In case you do not know, baking the chocolate cake of your dreams at home is not rocket science.
 If I have done it, you can do it as well.